 Bunching Onions (Scallions), Spring Onions & Leeks

 Many varieties of leeks are winter-hardy to varying degrees.
 Protection in tunnels or by row covers will further enhance their survival.
-Lexton and Bandit are particularly winter-hardy leek varieties.
+'Lexton' and 'Bandit' are particularly winter-hardy leek varieties.

 Winter growing is not a simple process with a guaranteed return.
-If you have an interest and the resources required, it can be rewarding in many ways.
-Your winter harvests can command a premium price, being in higher demand than the same crop in the summer.
-Many growers find that fresh greens nicely augment a selection of winter storage crops at winter farmer's markets and in CSA distributions.
+If you have an interest and the required resources, however, it can be rewarding in many ways.
+Chief among these:

 - Intro to Winter Growing

-- Winter-Harvest Crops Planting Chart
+- Winter-Harvest Crops • Planting Chart

 - Winter Production in the High Tunnel